-For 30 years, the Workshop on Synchronization and Timing Systems (WSTS) has brought together leading experts to discuss the latest timing and synchronization topics.
+For over 30 years, the Workshop on Synchronization and Timing Systems (WSTS) has brought together leading experts to discuss the latest timing and synchronization topics.
 Over this period, time synchronization has evolved from a niche application to an underpinning technology across Power, Telecommunication, Finance and many other industries and applications.

 WSTS has tracked and progressed the evolution of precision timing over these decades.
 The event has allowed experts to meet and offers the opportunity to explore cross-industry innovation, as an array of timing technologies becomes increasingly essential to many sectors.

 Proposals are being requested for talks of interest to a large portion of our audience.
 Note that for talks, questions will not follow immediately, but be held for a few talks then addressed in a forum of several speakers combined.